KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-rewards.md

 ---------|----|-----------
 name                                         |(string)                     |the desired name of your rewards plan amount                                       |(number)                     |the amount of seed funds to withdraw from your wallet
-APR                                          |(number)                     |annual percentage of rewards, given in percentage units mindays                                      |(number)                     |minimum number of days the funds will be locked maxdays                                      |(number)                     |maximum number of days the funds will be locked mindeposit                                   |(number)                     |the minimum deposit amount for a user to participate
+APR                                          |(number)                     |the annual percentage of rewards, given in percentage units mindays                                      |(number)                     |the minimum number of days the funds will be locked maxdays                                      |(number)                     |the maximum number of days the funds will be locked mindeposit                                   |(number)                     |the minimum deposit amount for a user to participate

 ### Response: